KU Study Abroad Scholarships

 Eligible students should complete the Center for Latin American & Caribbean Studies Study Abroad Scholarship application to be considered for the award.

-Students pursuing degrees in English may apply for the Study Abroad Fellowship Program.
+Undergraduate KU students pursuing degrees in English may apply for the Study Abroad Fellowship Program.